Early Years Foundation Stage at Aberford C of E Primary School

 How our EYFS supports our school's vision

-In Reception, children embark on a journey of discovery and exploration.
-We want our children to love their first year at Aberford and for it to act as a springboard for a lifelong love of learning.
-As much as possible, the children’s own interests are explored and utilized as vehicles to support the children’s development and learning, as well as exploring the seasons, religious and cultural events, and National days.
-Children come to Aberford from a variety of different settings and experiences and our Reception class is a place where every child is recognised as an individual and is helped to understand that they have great value for being themselves!
+In Nursery and Reception, children embark on a journey of discovery and exploration.
+We want our children to love their first years at Aberford and for it to act as a springboard for a lifelong love of learning.
+As much as possible, the children’s own interests are explored and utilised as vehicles to support the children’s development and learning, as well as exploring the seasons, religious and cultural events, and National days.
+Children come to Aberford from a variety of different settings and experiences and our mixed Nursery and Reception class is a place where every child is recognised as an individual and is helped to understand that they have great value for being themselves!
 The importance of looking after ourselves, each other, the school, and the wider environment is emphasised, to ensure the children flourish into caring and compassionate friends.

 The Early Years Curriculum

-At the end of Reception, children are assessed to say whether they are emerging or at the expected level of each of the Early Learning Goals.
+At the end of Reception, children are assessed to say whether they have met the Early Learning Goals or not.
 See below for documents giving more information about the Early Years Framework and Goals.

 At the beginning of the year, we have a long term plan, that is then tailored over the year to support children’s individual needs and interests.
 We assess children through teacher observations of independent learning and through 1:1 tasks.
 The assessment is recorded on Tapestry – an online learning journal.
 Parents and Carers can access the observations and also add their own; allowing a rich overview of a child’s abilities and interests at home and in school.

 Children will often use and develop mathematical language and skills naturally in play.
 Their innate mathematical sense and skills are developed through enabling maths in the areas of provision through a variety of resources and opportunities.
-We also have discrete daily maths lessons, following White Rose Schemes of Learning.
-We use Numberblocks to introduce numbers.
+We also have discrete daily maths lessons, following the White Rose Schemes of Learning.

 For further information about Maths in EYFS at Aberford see the Maths Curriculum page.

 Encouraging a love of early reading, the classroom is full of rich and engaging fiction and non-fiction books.
-Each half term we introduce an author of the half term, through which the children get to know a variety of books and authors.
-Shared reading of quality books is a daily practice, with more formal Guided Reading introduced in the Spring.
+Shared reading of quality books is a daily practice, with more formal Guided Reading introduced throughout the year.
 As Einstein's quote goes, "If you want your children to be intelligent, read them fairy tales.
 If you want them to be more intelligent, read them more fairy tales."
-Throughout the year we explore and immerse ourselves in a number of traditional tales.
+Throughout the year we explore and immerse ourselves in a number of traditional tales and familiar children's books.
 Children enjoy recounting the stories and this helps to develop their story composing skills.

-We also focus a great deal on children’s gross and fine motor skills to ensure they develop physically able to hold a pencil and form letters.
+We also focus a great deal on children’s gross and fine motor skills to ensure they develop and are able to hold a pencil effectively to form letters.
 There are many skills needed before pure reading and writing, and we ensure all the building blocks are in place.

 Transition into Year 1